Kuro Ame: Classic Japanese Kokuto Brown Sugar Candy

 Raw brown sugar made from sugarcane, Kokuto (黒糖: meaning black sugar in Japanese), is a specialty of Okinawa, the southernmost prefecture of Japan.

-And in Japan, a hard candy using it, called “Kuroame (黒飴, 黒あめ)”, has been loved through generations.
+And here, the hard candy using it called Kuro Ame (黒飴/黒あめ) has been a favorite through generations.

-Kasugai Seika introduced its Kuro Ame candy in 1980 to enable the common people to easily get Kokuto candy at a low price because at the time sweets using raw brown sugar were expensive in Japan.
+Kasugai Seika introduced the Kuro Ame candy in 1980 to enable the general public to get Kokuto candy at a low price because, at the time, sweets using raw brown sugar were expensive in Japan.

-Therefore, it may be no exaggeration to say that, thanks to Kasugai Seika’s Kuro Ame product, Kokuto candy spread out around Japan and became common among ordinary people.
+Therefore, it may be no exaggeration to say that, thanks to Kasugai Seika’s Kuroame product, Kokuto candy spread out and became common among ordinary people.